chartie8/thomas_eakins/thomas eakins and his allegory/README.md

 .ve-media wc:Thomas_Eakins_-_The_Oboe_Player.jpeg left

-To the here, *The Oboe Player* (1903) is Eakins’ portrait of Dr. Benjamin Sharp, a physician and zoologist engaging in his favorite pastime, playing the oboe.
+On the left, *The Oboe Player* (1903) is Eakins’ portrait of Dr. Benjamin Sharp, a physician and zoologist engaging in his favorite pastime, playing the oboe.
 While music is certainly an activity of leisure, Sharp played the oboe professionally with the Philadelphia Symphonic Society.
 Eakins' *The Oboe Player* is representative of the individuals Eakins knew closely and admired, whom he enjoyed painting the most.

 .ve-media wc:Homespun_MET_ap25.97.4.jpg right